White Robes Create Unnecessary Emphasis On GPA

 The simple differentiation between those wearing blue gowns compared to those wearing white gowns is not that of an elitist society, but that of simple recognition for the hard work and effort put forth by those deserving to promote their academic scholarship within their year’s class.

 “The goal of giving people with 4.0’s white robes, or whatever other reward we may come up with, isn’t to make everyone else feel bad, it’s to make us feel like we’ve accomplished something.
 I don’t look at my robe and say, ‘You didn’t get this.’
-I say, ‘Wow, I did that.’” said Victor Holcberg.
+I say, ‘Wow, I did that,’” said senior, Victor Holcberg.

 Wearing a different color gown doesn’t promote elitism, no one gains anything from the proud moment of recognition besides the person wearing the robe.
 Taking away the difference in color representing high GPA accomplishment, suggests that those students must hide this honor-that they need to be humbled and therefore shouldn’t outwardly and openly display their status.